-15.2.7 Disk Space Concerns
+12.2.7 Disk Space Concerns

 Help frames consume disk space.
 The amount can be considerable if numerous frames are exported with a software application.
-You can estimate the size of the HELP FRAME file (#9.2) by Kernel's Block Count utility.
+You can estimate the size of the HELP FRAME (#9.2) file by Kernel's Block Count utility.

-Figure 133.
-Estimating the size of the HELP FRAME file (#9.2) using Kernel's Block Count utility
+Figure 132: Estimating the Size of the HELP FRAME (#9.2) File Using Kernel's Block Count Utility